lenisha/route-service-example/README.md

 The project is set up as a Maven project and doesn't have any special requirements beyond that.
 It has been created using [IntelliJ][j] and contains configuration information for that environment, but should work with other IDEs.

+## Origin Header Handing
+Default RestTemplate uses JDK HttpUrlConnection class that filters out set of restricted headers [Stack Overflow][o]

+To enable is switch RestTemplate connection factory to use Apache Http Components.
+Refer to `HttpConfig` class

+Here is result of the Route service in front of `spring-echo` service passing Origin header:

+![Http Traffic][image]

 ## License
 The project is released under version 2.0 of the [Apache License][a].